 The quality of your rest depends largely on your sleep environment.
 The “Sleep Doctor”, Michael Breus, PhD., says it’s important to focus on all five senses to create the perfect conditions for a good night’s sleep.

-- Smell – Open windows, use an air filter and/or dehumidifier, or try aromatherapy.
+- Smell: Open windows, use an air purifier and/or dehumidifier, or try aromatherapy.

-- Don’t Forget: Temperature – Typically the best sleep environment is between 60-67°F. This can be difficult to achieve during the warmest and coldest times of the year, but it’s easier with a programmable thermostat.
+- Plus, Temperature: Typically the best sleep environment is between 60-67°F. This can be difficult to achieve during the warmest and coldest times of the year, but it’s easier with a programmable thermostat.
 Set the best temperature for each time of day to save energy and find the most comfortable environment for sleep.